 Spraying carburetor cleaner down the throat of the carb while the engine is running will not fix a clogged idle jet.
 The cleaner just gets sucked into the main intake.
 You have to remove the bowl.

-Step 1: Drain the Carburetor Locate the drain screw at the bottom of the carburetor bowl (the lowest part of the carb).
+Locate the drain screw at the bottom of the carburetor bowl (the lowest part of the carb).
 Place a rag underneath and open the screw to let the fuel drain out.
 If the fuel looks yellow, smells like stale varnish, or has water droplets in it, you have found your problem.

-Step 2: Remove the Bowl Remove the two or four screws holding the bowl to the bottom of the carburetor.
+Remove the two or four screws holding the bowl to the bottom of the carburetor.
 Carefully drop the bowl down, ensuring you don't tear the rubber gasket or lose the float pin.

-Step 3: Locate the Jets Look up into the body of the carburetor.
+Look up into the body of the carburetor.
 You will see a central brass tube (the main jet) and usually a smaller brass tube or screw set off to the side (the idle/pilot jet).

 Step 4: Clean the Jets

-When to buy a Rebuild Kit: If the inside of the bowl is coated in heavy green or brown sludge, or if the rubber bowl gasket is flattened and brittle, a quick cleaning won't last.
+If the inside of the bowl is coated in heavy green or brown sludge, or if the rubber bowl gasket is flattened and brittle, a quick cleaning won't last.
 You need to pull the entire carburetor off the engine, soak it in a chem-dip, and replace all the gaskets and needle valves.

 If you have a modern four-stroke with Electronic Fuel Injection, you don't have an idle jet to clog.
 Stalling at low speeds on an EFI motor is usually an air control problem.

 When you pull the throttle back to idle on an EFI motor, the main throttle plates close completely.
-To keep the engine running, the computer opens a small electronic bypass valve — the IAC valve — to let a metered amount of air into the engine.
+To keep the engine running, the computer opens a small electronic bypass valve, the IAC valve, to let a metered amount of air into the engine.

 If the IAC valve gets stuck closed by carbon buildup, or the internal electric motor fails, the engine chokes for air the moment you close the throttle and dies instantly.